Python count word frequency dictionary – Python Program to Count the Frequency of Words Appearing in a String Using a Dictionary

 Below is the implementation:

-# Give the Time as user input using float(input()) and store it in another variable.
+# Give the tuple as static input and store it in another variable.

 Output: